finegrain-ai/LBM/contrib/eraser/README.md

 ## Install

-One option is to install [uv](https://docs.astral.sh/uv/getting-started/installation/) and then:
+One option is to install [uv](https://docs.astral.sh/uv/getting-started/installation/) and then, from the root folder:

 ```bash
 uv venv -p 3.10